Rhoeby/scanner2d/README.md

 If that fails, try running 'rosrun rqt_console rqt_console' and set scanner2d to Debug (with scanner and driver running).
 Do you see status messages?

-###Symptom:

-Scanner does not enumerate (does not show up as COM port) under Windows

-###Solution:

-    Unplug scanner from USB
-    Select "scan for hardware changes"
-    Plug in scanner

-###Symptom:

-My scanner is showing a lot of noise in the scan data
+###My scanner is showing a lot of noise in the scan data

 ###Solution: